endigma/jasmine/README.md

 Jasmine is not a shell command wrapper, and is 100% go.
 It aims to replace `rsv` and `vsv` as well as `sv` for most things.
 It is modular (and expandable) by design, but only currently has support for runit planned.

+# Planned Functionality
+- Backends for openrc, s6 and systemd
+- Backend for docker
+- Automatically determine runit paths

 # Screenshot

 ![](https://cloudcat.ca/img/caiiy2ti.png)